Winston Peters fact-check: $18,000 repayment amount 'demonstrably false' in 2017

 The court heard last week that the error was picked up after his partner Jan Trotman applied for superannuation in 2017.

-In 2017, when asked if he was paid the single person rate when he should have been paid a lower partner rate, Peters said: "No."
+In 2017, when asked by Radio NZ if he was paid the single person rate when he should have been paid a lower partner rate, Peters said: "No."

 He said it was clear that he was in a relationship because Trotman had gone to the MSD office to fill out the application form with him in 2010 - a claim disputed in court last week by MSD staffers.